-B-301.c: Follow-up Services
+B-204.c: Follow-up Services

-Boards must ensure that Workforce Solutions Office staff provides follow-up career services as appropriate to participants in unsubsidized employment for up to 12 months after the first day of employment.
+Boards must ensure that Workforce Solutions Office partner staff provides follow-up career services as appropriate to participants in unsubsidized employment for up to 12 months after the first day of employment.

 Counseling about the workplace is one example of an appropriate follow-up career service.